Skip to Main Content

 Citation management software lets you store and organize your references, connect to full-text articles, and format your papers.
 This session will introduce you to Zotero, a popular citation management program that is freely available.
 It will also compare Zotero to EndNote and Mendeley, other major products.

-This session was offered synchronously on Monday, May 29.
+This session was offered synchronously online on Thursday, May 30.
+The recording is available in Brightspace.

 Shelley McKibbon, Dalhousie Libraries